Cloudflare Docs

 • Distributes traffic more accurately because it sheds at the request level.

-• May cause requests from the same IP to hit different origins, potentially leading to cache misses, inconsistent latency, or session disruption for DNS-only load balancers.
+• May cause requests from the same IP to hit different endpoints, potentially leading to cache misses, inconsistent latency, or session disruption for DNS-only load balancers.

 An IP hash policy: